Buying your first nail drill kit is an exciting venture because it’s an investment in your passion.

 Pay attention to the type of cord.
 Coiled cords can get tangled up with other tools on your manicure table.
 Straight cords are less obtrusive and less likely to be in your way.
 You won’t want a coiled cord pushing items onto the floor causing a hygiene concern.

-You’ll need to replace your nail drill bits about every four months, so make sure that your acrylic nail drill accepts standard sized drill bits.
+You’ll need to replace your nail drill bits about every four months, so make sure that your acrylic drill accepts standard-sized drill bits.

 Nail drill bits come in various sizes, shapes, and materials.
 Choosing the right bit for the application, combined with the right speed gives you professional results without risking injury to clients.